chrisdlangton/pages.js/README.md

 page('_about'); // returns the single element with the attribute value equal to 'about' page('.container'); // returns all three elements that have the class 'container'
 ```

+# Documentation
+A full guide to Pages.js is made avaialble at: [pagesjs.chrisdlangton.com][1]

 ### Methods available to a selected element that has the page attribute:
 * *nav*: Shifts the perspective to the defined page reference.